10XGenomics/vartrix/README.md

 ## Use cases
 VarTrix is useful for evaluating heterogeneity of 10x single cell datasets, including ones from tumor samples and cell lines.
 VarTrix can be used to evaluate either *somatic variants*  or *variants contained within a copy number variant (CNV) event*.

-### scRNA-seq
+### 10x Genomics Single Cell Gene Expression Data
 Allele specific expression in tumor samples can lead to strong correlations between the presence of a specific expressed variant and expression-based clustering.
 Overlaying the variant information with expression clustering can lead to new insights about specific diseases and to the accumulation of mutations that may lead to different phenotypes such as relapse or drug resistance.

-### scDNA-seq
+### 10x Genomics Single Cell DNA Data
 Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
 Copy number expansion in tumor cells or chromothripsis in cell lines can lead to different allele fractions of germline variants being associated with subclonal populations.
 Somatic variants in tumor cells can be associated with subclonal populations and associated with subclones that lead to relapse.
-Similar to scRNA-seq datasets, variant assignment to specific cells can be overlaid with copy number based clustering.
+Similar to single cell gene expression datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

 ## Support
 This tool is not officially supported.
 If you have any comments, please submit a GitHub issue.